-When Rudolf Steiner established the first Waldorf school, he included a direction that the school should be governed as a republic, rather than using a single source of authority at its helm.
-This empowered those who were in charge of the teaching philosophy and methods, or the pedagogy of the school, to have full responsibility for how the education was delivered.
-In addition to setting a pedagogical direction and educating students, governance of a modern school must also address the complexities of day to day operations, care for its social community, and build a long-term vision for the institution.
+When Rudolf Steiner established the first Waldorf school, he included a direction that empowered those who were in charge of the teaching philosophy and methods, or the pedagogy of the school, to have full responsibility for how the education was delivered.
+In addition to setting a pedagogical direction and educating students, governance of a school must also address the complexities of day to day operations, care for its social community, and build a long-term vision for the institution.

 Whatcom Hills Waldorf School follows a governance model similar to many other Waldorf schools, where several organizational groups focus on various aspects, working in collaboration toward the overall governance of the school.
 Governance roles at the school are listed in more detail below.

-The Collegium, formed primarily by the teaching staff as well as administration, is responsible for the school’s pedagogical programs and activities.
-This body also provides for the recruitment and development of teaching, specialty, and support staff members.
-The Collegium is organized around three committees; a Pedagogical Committee, a Care Committee, and a Community Committee, which are explained in the Committees section below.
+The Collegium, formed by the teaching and administrative staff, is responsible for the school’s pedagogical programs and activities.
+This body also provides for the recruitment and development of our teaching staff.
+The Collegium is organized around three committees; a Pedagogical Committee, a Care Committee, and a Community Committee, which are explained in the committee section below.

 Pedagogical Director